Here’s a quick way to decorate paper maché eggs: use Chalky Finish paint and ready-made floral garland!

 I love how the eggs look with these plates!

-If you want more egg decorating ideas, just click on the Related Posts links below!
+For more egg decorating ideas, just click on the links below!